narenranjit/the-over-engineered-resume/public/resume.md

 ## Summary

 I thrive at the intersection of product and engineering, leading teams in crafting products so seamless they feel invisible.

 I’ve helped launch multiple 0-1 products, bridging vision and execution by shipping fast and iterating often.
 I’ve scaled organizations through explosive growth and guided them during downturns, with a constant focus on resilience and adaptability.
-I foster engineering cultures that thrive on curiosity, speed, and purpose, where teams take initiative, act with clarity, and embrace risks, knowing that learning fuels growth.
+I foster engineering cultures where teams take initiative, act with clarity, and embrace risks, knowing that learning fuels growth.

 ## Experience